Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 When the scraper catches them, the website starts to block the scraper.

-There are a few more challenges scraper developers need to take into consideration for a well-working scraper.
+There are a few more challenges scraper developers need to consider for a well-working scraper.

-But you can see that it’s not necessarily an easy endeavor to have a well-working script in this context.
+But you can see that having a well-working script in this context is not necessarily an easy endeavor.

 The Benefits of Web Scraping